cbteeple/docs/docs/3d_printing/upgrades.md

      src="{{ "assets/img/skr1_4_install.jpg" | absolute_url }}"
      class="gallery gallery-33"/>

 I was tired of how loud the CR10s is out of the box, so I figured I could quiet it down with some nice Trinamic motor drivers.
-However, Creality designed thier own board for the CR10s with built-in motor drivers (pretty much the cheapest ones available).
+However, Creality designed their own board for the CR10s with built-in motor drivers (pretty much the cheapest ones available).
 After playing around with an extra RAMPS 1.4 main board with an 8-bit Arduino Mega 2560 I had laying around, I decided to spring for a new 32-bit board (the SKR 1.4).

-For super-quiet motors, I chose the TMC2208 stepper driver package from Trinamic becasue of its simple 1-wire UART connection and native 256 microstepping capabillities.
+For super-quiet motors, I chose the TMC2208 stepper driver package from Trinamic because of its simple 1-wire UART connection and native 256 microstepping capabilities.
 I bought the driver boards from BigTreeTech, and The SKR 1.4 board already has internal routing for UART (and SPI) to each of the motor driver sockets, so this was a breeze to set up.

 However, replacing the board caused a new issue: the stock Creality LCD didn't work with my new board.
 I had an extra Reprap Discount Full Graphic Screen that came with my extra RAMPS 1.4 board, but guess what: The holes in the stock CR10s case don't quite line up with the new screen.